Kinoxis Therapeutics

 Series B in 2024

-Kinoxis Therapeutics is an early-stage biotechnology company based in Australia focused on developing novel therapeutic compounds for substance use disorders and other central nervous system conditions.
-The company has licensed its lead candidate, which has shown significant anti-addictive and prosocial effects in various animal models, from the University of Sydney.
-As it advances through pre-clinical testing, Kinoxis aims to address the growing need for effective treatments for opioid withdrawal and other substance-related issues.
-Their comprehensive medicinal chemistry and screening programs are designed to support the treatment of methamphetamine use disorder and nicotine withdrawal, ultimately contributing to improved outcomes in neurological and psychiatric care.
+Kinoxis Therapeutics is an Australian early-stage biotechnology company focused on advancing novel therapeutic compounds licensed from the University of Sydney.
+Its primary objective is to develop treatments for substance use disorders and other central nervous system (CNS) conditions.
+The company's lead candidate has shown promising anti-addictive and prosocial effects in various animal models and is currently undergoing pre-clinical testing.
+Kinoxis aims to address the growing need for effective therapies in this area, with a particular focus on opioid withdrawal, methamphetamine use disorder, and nicotine withdrawal.

 Morse Micro